Princelad/Tetris/README.md

    ```

 2. **Build the Project:**
-   Use your preferred Java IDE to open and build the project using the provided source files.
+   Open the project in your preferred Java IDE and build it using the provided source files.

 3. **Run the Game:**
-   Execute the main class (`Tetris.java`) to start playing the game.
+   Execute the main class (`Tetris.java`) to start playing.

 ## Controls